Try a new and pretty resin look with this Easy DIY Ebru Marbling with Resin!

-Cost for Ebru Marbling a Tray with Envirotex Lite Resin
+Cost for this Easy DIY Ebru Marbling with Resin

 You’ll spend less than $10, for the amount of resin and acrylic you’ll use.
 It’s a great, low cost way to update an old tray.

-Time for Ebru Marbling a Tray with Envirotex Lite Resin
+Time for this Easy DIY Ebru Marbling with Resin

 You’ll need about 30 minutes for all of the mixing, pouring, designing, and blowing out bubbles.